 - 2.1 The site is a former rail marshalling yard and former railway cutting which has been filled in with soil and railway ballast.
 There is a line of mature poplar trees along the east boundary of the site.
 The site is located to the north east of Millerhill and to the east of the former Monktonhall Colliery. - 2.2 The site is bound by Whitehill Road to the north, a wooded area with the A1 beyond to the east and to the west is a large area of vacant land which is the site for the approved waste recycling facility.
+The Borders Rail line runs through part of the proposed waste recycling site and construction of the rail line has begun to the north of the site.
+Beyond the proposed new waste facility, the new Borders Rail link will run north to south and is due to become operational in 2015.

-Beyond the proposed new waste facility, the new Borders Rail link runs north to south. - 2.3 Access to the site is proposed from Whitehill Mains Road to the north of the site.
+- 2.3 Access to the site is proposed from Whitehill Mains Road to the north of the site.
 This road serves the existing railway sidings which are to the east of the application site.
 The road crosses a railway line immediately to the east of the proposed access road.
-The A1 Trunk

-Road is located to the east and north of the application site and access from the A1 is via Newcraighall Retail Park.

-- 2.4 The site extends to some 5.5 hectares.
+The A1 Trunk Road is located to the east and north of the application site and access from the A1 is via Newcraighall Retail Park. - 2.4 The site extends to some 5.5 hectares.
 The land is elongated and generally flat.
 It comprises railway lines running north to south linking to the East Coast Mainline, associated sidings and storage areas.
 It is currently operated by DB Shenker for freight purposes who also occupy the small collection of buildings on the site. - 2.5 The site is part of the original Millerhill Marshalling Yard which came into operation in 1962 and closed in 1983.
 Since 1994 the southern part of the site has been used for a number of operations in relation to stabling and maintenance of freight trains and for ballast storage. - 2.6 The proposed new settlement, Shawfair, is located nearby to the south west of the site.
-This major development area has planning consent and is the subject of an approved Masterplan and Design Guide.
+This major development area is a confirmed allocation in the adopted Midlothian Local Plan (2008), is the subject of an approved Masterplan and Design Guide, and has a minded to approve planning consent subject to the prior completion of a legal agreement to secure developer contributions.